 In West Virginia, a contract is an agreement between two entities that involves a promise and consideration in exchange for a particular service or procurement .

 - Definition of Employee: According to § 21-1A-2, an employee is any individual who’s employed by an employer unless otherwise explicitly stated in this article.

 Hiring in Virginia

 Before hiring employees in West Virginia, you need to be aware of the state laws and regulations.

-The minimum wage in West Virginia applies to employers of six or more employees at one location .
+The minimum wage in West Virginia is $8.75/hour.
+This applies to employers of six or more employees at one location .

-West Virginia requires employers to pay employees on at least a bi-weekly basis.
+West Virginia requires employers to pay employees at least twice a month .

 Below, download a West Virginia employment contract template in PDF or Word format.